 In order to update your FixMeStick, you will have to run a Factory Upgrade of your FixMeStick by following the instructions below:

-2. Run the FixMeStick application (Left click on FixMeStick USB, and then Double left click on FixMeStick.)
+2. Run the FixMeStick application (Left click on FixMeStick USB, and then Double left click on FixMeStick).
+If you can't find the FixMeStick application, click here.

 3. Click on the Settings link at the top right hand corner of the window.